demaniak/crupu/README.md

 It allows me to provide the same functionality to Java, .Net and whatever else you want to use in your backend.

-BTW: I still hate JavaScript.
+BTW: I still dislike JavaScript.
 Just saying.

 # License
 [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)